 - a.
 The tests described in Articles 13.4.2 to 13.4.7 must be carried out on every survival cell intended for use.
-During these tests (on deflections greater than 3.0mm), the deflection across the inner surfaces must not exceed 120% of the deflection obtained on the survival cell used for the tests described in Articles 13.3.1 and 13.3.2. - b.
+During these tests (on deflections greater than 3.0mm), the deflection across the inner surfaces must not exceed 120% of the deflection obtained on the survival cell used for the tests described in Articles 13.3.1 and 13.3.2.
+In cases where the original deflection was less than 3mm, the maximum permitted deflection will be 3.6mm. - b.
 The tests described in Articles 13.4.8 13.4.9 and 13.4.11 must be carried out on the survival cell used for the tests described in Articles 13.3.1 and 13.3.2. - c.
 Deflections and deformations will be measured at the centre of area of the load pad unless otherwise stated. - d.
 All peak loads must be applied in less than three minutes, through a ball jointed junction at the centre of area of the pad and maintained for 30 seconds. - e.
 All tests must be carried out by using measuring equipment which has been calibrated to the satisfaction of the FIA technical delegate. - f.
 A radius of 3mm is permissible on the edges of all load pads and rubber 3mm thick may be placed between them and the test structure. - g.
 For the tests described in Articles 13.4, the survival cells must always be produced in an identical condition in order that their mass may be compared.
-If the mass differs by more than 5% from the one subjected to the impact test described in Article 13.2 further frontal and side impact tests and roll structure tests must be carried out.
+If the mass differs by more than 5% from the one subjected to the impact test described in Article 13.2 further frontal and side impact tests and roll structure tests must be carried out. - h.

-- h.
 Any significant modification introduced into any of the structures tested shall require that part to pass a further test. - i.
 The Survival cell may be mounted in any orientation provided that the mounting arrangement does not increase the strength or stiffness of the survival cell being tested.